-While donations in lieu of a gift is well intentioned, sometimes people just want a physical something they can unwrap and hold onto.
-To gift while giving, opt for luxe one-for-one model brands.
-Or businesses like cannabis newcomer Bloom Farms, which donates a meal for every purchase made (but, unfortunately, only Californians can try the TOMS of weed).
+While donations in lieu of a gift is well intentioned, sometimes people just want a physical something they can hold onto.
+To gift while giving, opt for more luxurious one-for-one model brands.
 In addition to one-for-one brands, some companies make significant charitable donations for any purchase like Patagonia or actor Eric Wareheim's up-and-coming winery.

 Percale bedding set,